Major enrichments for this page

 ✅ Glorious images of heavenly bodies

-✅ Exposes Heritage categories’ flimsy standards
+✅ Exposes Legacy categories’ flimsy standards

-✅ Enriched explanations
+✅ Enriched explanations (also on this webpage)

 ✅ Shows that heat and pressure strengthen solids